k12345663/studio/PROJECT_REPORT.md

 2.  **Initial Kit Generation**:
     *   `handleGenerateKit` in `page.tsx` calls `generateInterviewKit` flow with all provided inputs.
-    *   AI returns structured data.
+    *   AI returns structured data after *deeply analyzing the context*.
     *   Response is mapped to `InterviewKit` client type (generating client IDs, setting default score to 5 for 1-10 slider, applying default times based on difficulty if needed).
     *   `interviewKit` state is updated.